lzino90/bem/README.md

 # bem

-Code used in the paper "A behavioural-environmental model to study the impact of climate change denial on environmental degradation" by K. Frieswijk, L. Zino, and M. Cao
+Code used in the paper "A behavioural-environmental model to study the impact of climate change denial on environmental degradation" by K. Frieswijk, L. Zino, A. S. Morse, and M. Cao

 INSTRUCTIONS AND SYSTEM REQUIREMENTS:

 The code for the simulation is written in MATLAB, using version 2023a and requires no add-ons.
 All the functions needed are included in the folder.
 Hence, to run the code it is sufficient to open the folder with MATLAB.

-The code has been tested on a PC with 16GB RAM and CPU 1.9 GHz with OS Windows 10 (64-bit).
+The code has been tested on a PC with 16GB RAM and CPU 1.1 GHz with OS Windows 11 (64-bit).

 ORGANIZATION: